Welcome to Millbrig, the duo made up of myself (Penny Wells) and Steve Allan.

 The cluster of stone buildings originally housed the mill, more recently one of the outhouses was converted to become a seed merchant’s office.
 However, the farming family who own this land have families of their own now, and one them has replaced the seed building with a new house, right behind the Millbrig barn.
 Although ‘Millbrig' has now ceased to be my geographical base, it has become, through our music (past and present), a shared social phenomenon.

-Listen to clips from the new release NOW by clicking on link below:-
+You can hear clips from the new cd NOW by clicking on the link below:-

-I'm an ordinary woman, just about keeping my head above the water, and I started Millbrig with Steve, a couple of years ago.
+I'm Penny, an ordinary woman, just about keeping my head above the water, and I started Millbrig with Steve, a couple of years ago.
 I am also a peace activist, although a passive activist, and I am also a mother to three noisy girls, although not a very good one.
 Like many other single parents, I struggle to provide for my children, and keep a roof over our heads.
-I live hand to mouth and have nothing but wages I bring in.
-And that's a bit sketchy.
-Hardly surprising I have stayed single...the perfect state for song-writing, in my experience.
-That is unlikely to change, so I guess I will be songwriting for a while.
+I live hand to mouth and have nothing but the money I bring home.
+And that's a bit sketchy at times.
+Hardly surprising that I have stayed single...but it's the perfect state for song-writing, in my experience.
+I mean, who wants to be ironing shirts, or boiling cabbage for a man?

 And Steve?
-Well, that's another deep and unsolved mystery, and his business, not mine.
+Well, he's a somewhat deeper unsolved mystery, and that's his business, not mine.
 They say I do the talking and he does the thinking.

 All studio production to date has been done by Steve Allan as Yorlum ( www.yorlum.com) in collaboration with me.
 He works his magic from a small, cliff-side, stone cottage about an hours’ drive from here, and is as creative, although perhaps not quite as bonkers, as me.
 He can also play the guitar (and many other things) which contrasts greatly with the few meagre chords that I can muster, and he sings in tune, which I have never claimed to.
 But I write the songs.
 The lyrics are getting more complex, and darker as time goes on.
-You can hear some on the 'music' tab n this site, or by searching soundcloud 'Millbrig'.
-Some of my best lyrics (When the line went down', 'Dark shores' and 'Insanity') are produced and available on Steve's site.
-It's complicated.
+You can hear some on the 'Music tab on this site, or by searching Soundcloud for 'Millbrig'.

-We perform as Millbrig much of the time, but prefer a quieter, appreciative audience and good acoustics to a noisy pub.
-We have also played live sessions on local community radio, although have been unlucky with the sound quality and it's transmission, and we have played at folk festivals in the NE of Scotland for the last two years.
+We perform as Millbrig, and prefer a quieter, appreciative audience and good acoustics to a noisy pub.
+We have also played many sessions on local community radio, in Scotland and England, and we have played at folk festivals in the NE of Scotland for the last two years.
 Recently we were played on digital radio in London.

 We hope you enjoy your visit to Millbrig.